Lying 1 mile northnorthwest of Roccamena on the east side of Mount Maranfusa at

 almost square, being 30'x33' with rounded internal corners.

-To the south is a tower 33'x40' and to the NE another
+To the south is a tower 33'x40' and to the northeast another

 20'x26'.
 Both these appear irregular in shape.

 Buildings lined the courtyard leaving a cobblestone courtyard in the

 centre.
 Inside the south and northeast towers were

 cisterns.
 The outer walls were built directly onto the rock,